slds-lmu/lecture_i2ml/README.md

 - Are you an ML expert and like the course, but have some feedback or consider extending it?
   Write an email to Bernd and Fabian (see *Team* page).
-- Are you a student taking the lecture - either at the LMU or online - and you spotted a typo, think we shouldrephrase something be or even would like to provide a new quiz question or coding example?
+- Are you a student taking the lecture - either at the LMU or online - and you spotted a typo, think we should rephrase something be or even would like to provide a new quiz question or coding example?
 Please consider providing a pull request.